-In order to promote connections between Reed College and the Portland nonprofit community, Reed College subsidizes an off-campus federal work-study program.
-This program allows motivated students to work in paid internships within the Portland nonprofit community as one way to earn their federal work-study awards.
+In order to promote connections between Reed College and the Portland community, Reed College subsidizes an off-campus federal work-study program (FWS).
+This program allows motivated students to work in paid internships with Portland nonprofits, public schools and public agencies as one way to earn their federal work-study awards.
 The goal of these internships is to complement a student's educational environment with an off-campus service learning experience.

 Who is eligible for a FWS internship?